EasyJet seeing stronger demand for flights in September, October

-LONDON (Reuters) - British airline easyJet said it had seen stronger demand for bookings in September, October and November as passengers hold off going on holiday in the summer when it is still not clear where they can travel, its CEO said.
+British airline easyJet (EZJ.L) said it had seen stronger demand for bookings in September, October and November as passengers hold off going on holiday in the summer when it is still not clear where they can travel, its CEO said.

-The low-cost airline echoed the British holiday group Jet2 in saying that bookings for later in the year were encouraging as holidaymakers bet that vaccine rollouts will have curbed the pandemic by then.
+The low-cost airline echoed the British holiday group Jet2 (JET2.L) in saying that bookings for later in the year were encouraging as holidaymakers bet that vaccine rollouts will have curbed the pandemic by then. read more

 Chief Executive Johan Lundgren told BBC Radio that summer bookings had been delayed.
 "If you would compare it to normal times, we are seeing relatively stronger numbers coming into September, October and November," he said.